ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/rxjs/index.md

 To efficiently process this data we need two things:

-- A unique key per row - we do this by making use of the `getRowKey` callback.
+- A unique key per row - we do this by making use of the `getRowId` callback.

 <snippet spaceBetweenProperties="true">
 const gridOptions = {
-    getRowKey: params => {
+    getRowId: params => {
         // the code is unique, so perfect for the ID return params.data.code;
     }